hkzlab/ISA_EGA_CHIPS/README.md

 ## Introduction

 This board is and EGA clone based on a reversed **PA-WTEGA** card, based on the chipset by **CHIPS** (P82C435 + P82A436).
+The chipset should be compatible with EGA, CGA, MDA and Hercules standards.

 ![EGA CHIPS](pics/isa_ega.jpg)